Fatima Jinnah

-After obtaining a dental degree from the University of Calcutta in 1923, she became the first female dentist in undivided India.
-She was a close associate and adviser to her brother, Muhammad Ali Jinnah.
-After the independence of Pakistan, she co-founded the All Pakistan Women's Association, which played an integral role in the settlement of women migrants in the newly formed country.
+After obtaining a dental degree from the University of Calcutta in 1923, she became the first woman to qualify as a dentist in British India.
+She was a close associate and adviser to her brother, accompanying him throughout the Pakistan Movement and participating in the activities of the All-India Muslim League.
+After the independence of Pakistan, she assisted in the settlement of Muhajirs and established the Women's Relief Committee, which later evolved into the All Pakistan Women's Association.
 She remained the closest confidant of her brother until his death.
-After his death, Fatima was prevented from addressing the nation until 1951; her 1951 radio address was interrupted, which many believed was an attempt by the Liaquat administration to censor her.
+After his death, Fatima was prevented from addressing the nation until 1951; her 1951 radio address was interrupted, which many believed was an attempt by the Liaquat Ali Khan government to censor her.
 She wrote the book My Brother in 1955, but it was only published 32 years later, in 1987.
-Before publication, several pages were removed by Sharif al Mujahid of the Quaid-i-Azam Academy, as they were deemed to be against the "ideology of Pakistan."
-Fatima came out of her self-imposed political retirement in 1965 to participate in the presidential election against President Ayub Khan.
-Despite winning the popular vote, Fatima lost the electoral college to Ayub Khan.
+According to journalist Akhtar Baloch, before its publication, Sharif al Mujahid removed several pages, stating that they were "against the ideology of Pakistan".

+In 1964–65, Fatima accepted the nomination of the Combined Opposition Parties (COP) to contest the 1965 presidential election against President Ayub Khan.
+During her campaign, she criticised Ayub's military rule and called for the restoration of democracy and civil rights.
+Although Ayub won through the Basic democracy electoral college system, Fatima received strong support in East Pakistan and urban centres, and the opposition alleged widespread electoral malpractice.
+Following the election, she largely withdrew from public life and spent her remaining years at Mohatta Palace in Karachi.

 Fatima died in Karachi on 9 July 1967, sparking controversy with rumours of unnatural causes.
 Although her nephew, Akbar Pirbhai, called for an inquiry, no official report was issued.
 Nearly half a million people attended her funeral in Karachi.

-Her legacy is associated with her support for civil rights.
-She is commonly known as Madar-e-Millat ("Mother of the Nation"), and Khatun-e-Pakistan ("Lady of Pakistan"), many institutions and public spaces in Pakistan have been named in her honour.
+According to Akbar Ahmed, her legacy is associated with her opposition to military rule and her role as a symbol of democratic Pakistan.
+She is commonly known as Madar-e-Millat ("Mother of the Nation") and Khatun-e-Pakistan ("Lady of Pakistan"), and numerous institutions and public spaces in Pakistan have been named in her honour.